Further discussion of REST principles

 URIs are universal identifiers, cheap to create and use.

-This globally-unified naming scheme helps both your personal use of the Web (via your browser) and communication between software modules.
+This globally-unified naming scheme helps both your personal use of the Web (via your browser) and communication between software components.

-Using URIs to identify your elementary modules means that each gets a unique identifier in a global namespace.
+Using URIs to identify your resources means that each gets a unique identifier in a global namespace.

 You don’t have to come up with your own naming scheme.